 The suit doesn’t pinpoint the amount of damages being sought‚ but it does indicate that the banks named in the suit profited by hundreds of millions if not billions of dollars from homeowners who became pawns in the fraud.

 The average homeowner is estimated to have overpaid an extra $300 a year due to the manipulation.
 No‚ it’s unlikely this amount in and of itself was enough to send a person spiraling into debt and subsequent foreclosure proceedings.
 However‚ we know that other actions of some of these same financial institutions did.

 What it comes down to is the principle of the matter.
 Large financial institutions should be made to pay for the fraud they allegedly committed at the expense of the average homeowner.
 This is one attempt to do that.

-For those who are continuing to struggle to stay in their homes and avoid foreclosure in Los Angeles‚ we can help.
+For those who are continuing to struggle to stay in their homes and avoid foreclosure in Woodland Hills‚ we can help.

 If you are facing foreclosure in Woodland Hills‚ contact Cal West Law to schedule your free consultation.
 Call (818) 446-1334.